tonytonyjan/rails_on_webpack/README.md

 ## Production Build

 You can set `WEBPACK_ENV` environment variable to `production` to build optimized assets.
 Briefly, scripts are compressed, and styles will be extracted into a file.

+## How it works?

+It's simple to intergrate Rails with webpack by using the its stats file and overwriting `#compute_asset_path`.